kamrul1/LearnSolidPrinciple/README.md

 ﻿# Learn Solid Principle

+When writing code, it should not be over engineered to be SOLID from start.
+Instead the **Pain Driven Development** is recommended i.e. code the functionality how you know best works in code.
+Aferwards, apply SOLID to the code.

 This is project where I follow along the practices from the excellent PluralSight course by Aralis.
 The repo that was used in the course can be found at Github: